UBAIDIRFAN11/santorini/README.md

 This project is a turn-based digital implementation of the board game **Santorini**, written in Java using the Swing GUI framework.
 It includes features such as standard movement, building, god powers, win/lose conditions, and turn management - along with a timer system and an original Nature Meter extension that introduces fast-paced, environmentally conscious decision-making.

+**Note:** After cloning, mark the resources directory as “Resources Root” in IntelliJ (Right-click > Mark Directory As > Resources Root)

 ---

 ## Project Structure